crelies/PickerViewKit/README.md

 One of the breaking changes of Version 2 is the removal of the *PickerViewSetupType* and the *PickerViewType*.
 These types were confusing and unnecessary.

 Instead of specifying a type on *PickerViewSetup* initialization you can now directly pass your *PickerViewColumn*s.
+In addition the *PickerViewSetup* initialization is not failable anymore.

 ```swift
 Version 1: